bradwbonn/rsync-checkpoint/README.md

 * Create a cron task (or manually execute) the scan using `dirscan.py -c dirscansync.json` as a user which has full local read access to directory being scanned

 ## Known Issues/Limitations:
-* Admin account required to create database and populate views.
-API keys not yet implemented.
 * Running more than one scanner concurrently can be a serious performance drain.
 Recommend using a lock file wrapper on cron task until one is implemented in-script.
 * Currently only supports one relationship per host pair per direction.
 Each relationship will be for two hosts and one direction between them
 * An existing relationship cannot be modified using the script, it would have to be deleted and re-created manually by deleting the associated Cloudant docs from 'rsynccheckpoint' and per-diem database(s)